westcoastcode-se/ar-lang/docs/instructions/ldl_a.md

 # Documentation > Instructions > ldl_a

 Load the address of a local variable.
-Used if you want to work with pointers
+Used if you want to work with pointers or arrays

 ## Definition